DirBear/DebridLink_Synology_RSS/README.md

-It will generate a RSS feed from the seedbox of DebridLink RSS
+It will generate a RSS feed from the seedbox from DebridLink API